mdahiemstra/Fuel-Ogone-Payments/readme.md

 # Package for implementing Ogone payment services.

 ## In development
-Please keep in mind that this is my first draft for this package, Im working on _Data and origin verification_, _transaction feedback_ and _SHA Signing_.
+Please keep in mind that this is my first draft for this package.
 Feel free to contribute.

+The current package contains the following features:
+* Initiate payments
+* Signature data verification
+* Subscription Manager (Recurring payments)
+* Postsale callback (payment accepted, declined, rejected etc)

 ## Installing